Extradition law in Australia: International extradition

 The Extradition Act 1988 sets out the requirements that must be met before Australia can make or accept an extradition request, which may be supplemented or varied by requirements contained in a multilateral or bilateral treaty.
 One of the requirements is that the offence in the other country is not minor.
 The Act also ratifies a number of treaties to which Australia is a party, either in the right of the Commonwealth of Australia, by being bound by treaties which the United Kingdom executed on behalf of the Commonwealth of Australia, or multilateral treaties to which Australia is a signatory.
-Australian law also prohibits anyone from being extradited to another country if they could face the death sentence in the requesting country.
+Australian law also prohibits anyone from being extradited to another country if they could be sentenced to death in the requesting country.

 The absence of an extradition treaty does not, in theory, prevent the arrest or extradition to or from another country e.g. through the London Scheme for Commonwealth member states, or through regulation (e.g., Cambodia).
 Extradition between Australia and New Zealand is governed by a separate and distinct regime, known as the "backing of warrants" system.

 The federal Attorney-General's Department is Australia's central authority for international extradition matters, except that extradition between Australia and New Zealand is administered by police forces and prosecuting authorities in Australia and New Zealand.